MaksimBragin/MaksimBragin/README.md

 ## In English

-Software developer with **30+ years of experience** in designing and implementing business applications.
+Software developer with more than **30 years of experience** in designing and implementing business applications for commercial and public-sector organizations.

 Specialized in **web-based solutions** for automation of logistics, accounting, manufacturing, sales, and warehouse operations — from internal ERP systems to cloud-based SaaS platforms.